 - Purchase stock from reputable and biosecurity conscious suppliers.
 Inspect before purchase if possible.

 - Keep incoming livestock separate from livestock already on the property until disease screening test results are available to allow clearance to enter the property.

 - Purchase stock with the same, or higher, health status as your own.
 Insist on all relevant documentation:

 Livestock Production Assurance (LPA) accredited producers now have the option to complete their declarations online through the eNVD system.
 The eNVD system can be accessed via the LPA service centre.
-For more information on the system visit www.mla.com.au/envd
+Find out more information on the eNVD system.

 - Use a TruckSafe Animal Welfare accredited transporter to carry the livestock.

 - Treat incoming livestock with appropriate drenches and vaccinations and hold them for a period of no less than 24 in yards to empty out.